-TL;DR: The Centers for Medicare & Medicaid Services modified NCD 158 governing IVIg coverage for autoimmune mucocutaneous blistering diseases, with an effective date of March 7, 2026.
-Here's what billing teams need to know.
+Summary: The Centers for Medicare & Medicaid Services modified its coverage policy for intravenous immune globulin (IVIG) in the treatment of autoimmune mucocutaneous blistering diseases, effective May 15, 2026.
+Here's what billing teams need to do.

 Quick-Reference Table